Training-Free Vector Quantization via Gaussian VAEs: Preliminaries

-The Gaussian VAE is a special type of VAE \citep{kingma2013auto} with a prior $\mathcal{N}(0,I)$ and a fully factorized Gaussian posterior $q(Z|X)$.
-The encoding process of a Gaussian VAE simply involves sampling the latent variable $z_i \sim q(Z_i|X)$ for each latent dimension $i$.
-Assuming $\log p(X|Z=z) \propto (1/\lambda)\Delta(X,g(z))$, then the negative evidence lower bound (ELBO) of the Gaussian VAE is equivalent to a rate-distortion function of a bits-back coding bitrate term and a distortion term:
+The Gaussian VAE is a special VAE \citep{kingma2013auto} with a prior $\mathcal{N}(0,I)$ and a fully factorized Gaussian posterior $q(Z | X)$.
+Its encoding simply involves sampling each latent dimension $z_i \sim q(Z_i|X)$.
+Assuming $\log p(X|Z = z) \propto (1/\lambda)\Delta(X, g(z))$, the negative evidence lower bound (ELBO) of the Gaussian VAE corresponds to a rate-distortion function, consisting of a bits-back coding bitrate term and a distortion term: